Skip to main content

 • Less code needed for interactive interfaces

-An empty project with no template files.
+An empty project with no preset stack.
 You start with a clean slate and tell Workshop exactly what to build.
-Best for:
+Use this when your project doesn’t fit the other templates or you want to experiment with a specific framework or approach.

-Blank projects don’t support one-click publishing because there’s no predefined tech stack for Workshop to detect and deploy automatically.
-If you need publishing, start with HTML + Python or Streamlit.
-Blank projects still give you full access to the cloud sandbox — you can build and run anything that works in a Linux VM.
+Anything projects don’t support one-click publishing because there’s no predefined tech stack for Workshop to detect and deploy automatically.
+If you need one-click publish, start with Web App / Website or Streamlit.

 How to Select a Template